rscherrer/propositions/README.md

 * It's crazy how throughout history it's always the good guys who win.
 Mark van Zomeren, 2024
 * Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.
 Marie Curie
 * Deadlines aren't made to be respected.
 Amandine 2024
+* "'But all them things exist,' said Nanny Ogg.
+'That's no call go to around believing in them.
+It only encourages 'em.'
+Granny Weatherwax, in Terry Pratchett's Lords and Ladies
+* "Science is not about building a body of facts.
+It is a method for asking awkward questions and subjecting them to a reality-check, thus avoiding the human tendency to believe whatever makes them feel good."
+Terry Pratchett, The Science of Discworld